 How did God “condemn sin in the flesh” (v.
 3)?Hide Answer

 To overcome sin, God sent His Son in the likeness of sinful flesh (Rom 8:3).
 Jesus partook of the same flesh and blood as human beings so that through death he might destroy the devil, who holds the power of death (Heb 2:14).
 Being in the flesh as the Son of Man, Jesus obeyed the Father’s will in all things (Heb 5:7–8, 10:5–9; cf. Rom 5:19).
-Finally, He bore our sins in his body on the tree that we might die to sin and live to righteousness (
+Finally, He bore our sins in his body on the tree that we might die to sin and live to righteousness (1 Pet 2:24).
+After He had died for our sins and was buried, Christ was raised to life for our justification (Rom 4:25;

 What is the one condition for finding freedom from condemnation in Jesus Christ?